ghousekhas/TemplateApp/readme.md

 expo start
 ```

-Make sure you give access to nodejs to your network if you're on windows and windows Defender is blocking access!
+Make sure you give Nodejs access to your network.
+(Windows defender will surely come in your way)